 A leader in the development of digital library services and collections, the Penn Libraries are aggressively experimenting with and adopting new technology in research and teaching, including courseware.
 As a founding partner of the Kuali OLE Project, Penn is at the forefront of developing a next-generation community source technology environment to support academic library operations.
 “Sustaining membership in Hathi complements the Penn Libraries’ active support of national cooperative efforts for shared collection building, access and preservation,” says Martha Brogan, Director of Collection Development and Management, “including initiatives represented by the Center for Research Libraries, JSTOR, Portico, CLOCKSS, and LOCKSS."

-The University of Queensland Library, one of the largest academic libraries in Australia, provides key resources and services supporting world-class research, teaching, and learning at The University of Queensland. http://library.uq.edu.au
+The University of Queensland Library, one of the largest academic libraries in Australia, provides key resources and services supporting world-class research, teaching, and learning at The University of Queensland.
+Learn more at http://library.uq.edu.au.

 With combined holdings of more than 3.5 million volumes and extensive collections of online databases, electronic journals, rare books, and musical scores, Rochester's libraries rank among the top academic research libraries in the United States and Canada.
 The main libraries are: